Blood of Man

-Blood of Manis the eighth album by Mason Jennings.
+Blood of Man is the eighth album by Mason Jennings.
 It was released in 2009 by Brushfire Records.
 Jennings recorded all of the instruments on the album himself and the album has a more extensive use of electric guitars than his previous two albums.
 Jennings referred to the album's subject matter in a short film titled "Blood of Man", where he stated that he drew heavily on childhood experiences.

 On June 2, 2009, the single "Sunlight" was released on iTunes with all proceeds to go to the Surfrider Foundation in efforts to help clean up beaches around America.